 This is perhaps the most wide-open entry left on the market.
 James Hinchcliffe and his Genesys sponsorship would have worked well here, but there are still a host of free agents with recent Indy 500 starts that should also be vying for this expected entry: Sebastien Bourdais, Oriol Servia, Carlos Munoz, Ed Jones, and Stefan Wilson – just to name a few.

-After a review of the categories listed above, we arrive at 35 entries with a legitimate chance to see the track in May.
-If all come to fruition, we would match the entry total from last year if there is one wild-card that comes out of the weeds.
+After a review of the categories listed above, we arrive at 37 entries with a chance to see the track in May.

 So while the Indianapolis wind chill hovers in the low double-digits today, we just saw the 500 Mile Race countdown dip into double-digits, signaling the fact that spring is just around the corner – as well as another edition of the Greatest Spectacle in Racing.